Weekly study3 hours

 Each week will focus on one of these practices.
 Short video interviews with experienced teachers will be combined with classroom films from around the world to illustrate the main points of each week.

-Video tutors will guide you through each week’s content, offering tips, advice and downloadable resources at every stage.
+Video tutors, Suzanne and Claire, will guide you through each week’s content, offering tips, advice and downloadable resources at every stage.